pikapods/docs.pikapods.com/apps/listmonk.md

 ## Customize System Templates

-System templates for emails and public pages are available for editing via [SFTP](/manage/files), as described [here](https://listmonk.app/docs/templating/#system-templates).
-You find them in the `static` folder.
-It may be necessary to restart the pod to apply changes.
+System templates for emails and public pages can be customized via [SFTP](/manage/files) in the `static` folder.
+On older pods, this includes `email-templates` and `public` subfolders.
+Newer pods use built-in defaults and the `static` folder may be empty.

-You can also update those templates by grabbing the latest version from [Github](https://github.com/knadh/listmonk/tree/master/static).
+{: .warning }
+A pod restart is always required to apply template changes.

+Outdated templates can cause **Internal Server Error** (e.g., related to Captcha).
+To resolve this, [update your templates from GitHub](https://github.com/knadh/listmonk/tree/master/static) or delete the contents of the `static` folder to revert to the latest built-in defaults.

 ## Reset Password